Frequently Asked Questions

 Spanish Immersion means all activities are conducted in Spanish including play time, circle time, eating and work time.
-Children are immersed in the language, helping them to become fluent.
+Children are immersed in the language, helping them to become comfortable with the language.
 At Wilmington Bilingual Preschool, our classes are taught in 100% Spanish because immersion has been shown to be the most effective way to achieve fluency in a second language.
 Children adapt easily to the second language because they are in the early stages of their language development and their young brains are wired for accepting language.
 We help by making our classes interactive and fun, using many visual cues to help them understand.

 Early childhood is an ideal time to start exposure to a second language because early childhood offers a small window of opportunity where the brain learns language easier than any other time in life.
 Even better, studies show that there are many cognitive benefits for children who are educated in a second language.
 Many bilingual children demonstrate increased analytical, social, and academic skills in math, science, creativity and memory.
 Here in New Hanover County, students at the Forest Hills Spanish Immersion Elementary School program outperformed non-immersion students on state standardized testing at both the county and state level!
 Here is a fantastic, easy-to-read article about the 15 reasons for kids to learn a foreign language and it includes many links to study sources.

 We accept children 13 months – 6 years old in our preschool program.
 For summer camp we accept students who are K-5th grade.

 We are located at 100 Spartan Road, 1B, which is off Market Street near Defy Gravity.
 The full day school is located at 606 South College Road, near UNCW.